Sure Dividend

 Walmart went public in 1972.
 At that time, it had 51 stores, and annual sales of $78 million.

-Today, Walmart generates annual sales of more than $600 billion.
-It operates more than 10,000 stores, that serve nearly 230 million customers worldwide each week.
+Today, Walmart generates annual sales of more than $700 billion.
+It operates more than 10,500 stores, serving nearly 230 million customers each week.

-Walmart has also expanded into a variety of different services, making it a true conglomerate.
+Walmart has also expanded into various services, making it a true conglomerate.
 The Walmart U.S. segment includes retail stores in all 50 U.S. states, Washington D.C., and Puerto Rico.

 It also includes Walmart’s digital business.
-Walmart International consists of operations in 25 countries outside of the U.S.
+Walmart International has operations in 25 countries outside the U.S.

-Lastly, Sam’s Club consists of membership-only warehouse clubs and operates in 48 states in the U.S. and in Puerto Rico.
+Lastly, Sam’s Club is a membership-only warehouse club that operates in 48 states and Puerto Rico.

 Growth Prospects